-- (1) The IPA II beneficiary that is the Contracting Authority shall submit its initial disbursement forecast for the Action Programme, prepared pursuant to Article 10(2), with the first pre-financing payment request.
-The first pre-financing payment shall be for 100 % of the forecast disbursements for the first year of the disbursement forecast plan. - (2) The IPA II beneficiary that is the Contracting Authority shall submit subsequent pre-financing payment requests when the total bank balance for the Action Programme falls below the disbursements forecast for the following five months of the Action Programme. - (3) Each request for additional pre-financing shall be supported by following documents: - a) A summary of all disbursements made for the Action Programme; - b) The bank balances for the Action Programme at the cut-off date of the request; - c) A forecast of disbursement for the Action Programme for the following fourteen months at the cut-off date of the request in accordance with Annex IV point (d). - (4) The IPA II beneficiary that is the Contracting Authority may request for each subsequent prefinancing the amount of total disbursements forecast for the fourteen months following the cut-off date of the request, less the balances referred to in section 3(b) of this Article at the cut-off date of the request for funds increased by any amount funded by the IPA II beneficiary under paragraph 5 of this Article and not yet reimbursed. - The Commission reserves the right to reduce each subsequent pre-financing payment if the total bank balances held by the IPA II beneficiary that is the Contracting Authority under this Programme and on all other IPA I or IPA II programmes managed by the IPA II beneficiary that is the Contracting Authority exceeds the disbursement forecast for the next fourteen months. - (5) Where the payment is reduced under paragraph 4 of this Article, the IPA II beneficiary that is the Contracting Authority must fund the Programme from its own resources up to the amount of the reduction.
+- (4) The IPA II beneficiary that is the Contracting Authority may request for each subsequent prefinancing the amount of total disbursements forecast for the fourteen months following the cut-off date of the request, less the balances referred to in section 3(b) of this Article at the cut-off date of the request for funds increased by any amount funded by the IPA II beneficiary under paragraph 5 of this Article and not yet reimbursed. - The Commission reserves the right to reduce each subsequent pre-financing payment if the total bank balances held by the IPA II beneficiary that is the Contracting Authority under this Programme and on all other IPA I or IPA II programmes managed by the IPA II beneficiary that is the Contracting Authority exceeds the disbursement forecast for the next fourteen months. - (5) Where the payment is reduced under paragraph 4 of this Article, the IPA II beneficiary that is the Contracting Authority must fund the Programme from its own resources up to the amount of the reduction.
 The IPA II beneficiary that is the Contracting Authority may then request the reimbursement of that funding as part of the next request for funds as specified in paragraph 4 of this Article. - (6) The Commission shall have the right to recover excessive bank balances which have remained unused for more than twelve months.
-Before exercising this right, the Commission shall invite the IPAII beneficiary that is the Contracting Authority to give reasons for the delay in disbursing the funds and demonstrate a continuing need for them within the next following two months. - (7) Interest generated by pre-financing of the Action Programme bank balances shall not be due. - (8) Following Article 33(4) of the Framework Agreement, if interruption of time limit for payment request exceeds two months, the IPA II beneficiary that is the Contracting Authority may request a decision by the Commission on whether the interruption of time limit is to be continued. - (9) The final financial declaration referred to in Article 37(2) of the Framework Agreement shall be submitted by the NAO no later than 16 months after the end of operational implementation period.
+Before exercising this right, the Commission shall invite the IPAII beneficiary that is the Contracting Authority to give reasons for the delay in disbursing the funds and demonstrate a continuing need for them within the next following two months. - (7) Interest generated by the bank accounts used for this Programme shall not be due to the Commission. - (8) Following Article 33(4) of the Framework Agreement, if interruption of time limit for payment request exceeds two months, the IPA II beneficiary that is the Contracting Authority may request a decision by the Commission on whether the interruption of time limit is to be continued. - (9) The final financial declaration referred to in Article 37(2) of the Framework Agreement shall be submitted by the NAO no later than 16 months after the end of operational implementation period.